scottgs/zooid/README.md

-#zooid
+##An Event-Driven Compute Cluster

-**An asynchronous research environment built to grow quickly and scale nicely.**
+**Zooid** is an asynchronous research environment built to grow quickly and scale nicely.

 - Self discovers on the cluster
 - Assimilates skills appropriate for it's hardware